shardeum/ldrpc-docker/README.md

 You may also encounter the following error messages in the logs:

-- The last stored cycle counter does not match with the last stored cycle count!
-Patch the missing cycle data and start the server again!
+- `The last stored cycle counter does not match with the last stored cycle count!
+Patch the missing cycle data and start the server again!`
-- The last saved receipts of last N cycles data do not match with the distributor data!
-Clear the DB and start the server again!
+- `The last saved receipts of last N cycles data do not match with the distributor data!
+Clear the DB and start the server again!`
-- The last saved originalTxsData of last N cycles data do not match with the distributor data!
-Clear the DB and start the server again!
+- `The last saved originalTxsData of last N cycles data do not match with the distributor data!
+Clear the DB and start the server again!`
-- ❗ Verification failed for cycle XXXX.
-Mismatching Receipts[or Transactions].
+- `❗ Verification failed for cycle XXXX.
+Mismatching Receipts[or Transactions]`
-- Cycle XXXX is missing from the database.
+- `Cycle XXXX is missing from the database`
-- Identified missing data for cycle: XXXX
+- `Identified missing data for cycle: XXXX`

-You need not worry if you see such error messages, our systems are built to recover from these scenarios and sync & verify the missing data.
+Please don't worry if you encounter any of the above error messages.
+Our systems are designed to automatically recover, sync, and verify any missing data.

 ## Github actions publishing
 You can make builds and publish them via the github actions in this repository.
 It has inputs to the workflow that get passed to the build args for docker, and wether or not to publish to latest or not.